 Please do not send unsolicited articles by email or mail without querying us first.
 We cannot acknowledge or return unsolicited articles.

 Magazine issues are planned months in advance.
 If you’d like to write a time-sensitive or seasonal article, please give us plenty of time to review your query.
 For example, if you send us a query about fall fishing in September, we’re likely already working on the December issue.
 (If we like your query but receive it too late to consider it for the issue for which it’s best suited, it might not run until the following year.)

 • Please be patient.

 We are a small team, so even if we like your query we many not respond immediately.
 We may be on deadline for the next issue, or we may need some time to determine whether there’s a future issue for which your proposed article might be a fit.

-We’re proud to have “Wyoming” in our title, and we’re actively building our roster of Wyoming-based photographers.
-We work with many types of photographers in a number of different ways, including:
+We’re proud to have “Wyoming” in our title, and we’re actively building our roster of photographers who shoot in our great state.
+We work with wildlife photographers in two ways:

 (include “photographer” in the subject line).

 From time to time, there’s a story that’s hard to tell through a photograph.
 We are actively building our roster of illustrators who are well-acquainted with Wyoming’s history, species and landscapes.
 You need not be previously published, but our team will review your portfolio for mastery of the artistic medium you work in and evidence of a signature style.
 If you’re interested, send a link to your online portfolio and a note about the media you work in to firstname.lastname@example.org